 Chocolate Chip Cookie Dough Cheesecake Bars

-adapted from The Essential Chocolate Chip Cookbook via Bake or Break
+from The Essential Chocolate Chip Cookbook via Bake or Break

 1 1/2 cups graham cracker crumbs